shodown96/nextjs-sample/README.md

 npm run dev
 ```

-You can find the deployed site at [Spinbet Interview Task](https://spinbet-interview.vercel.app/)
+You can find the deployed site at [Participation Board](https://participation-board.vercel.app/)
 Happy Hacking! 🎉